innocent6666/cse15l-lab-reports/lab1.md

-The next step would be to install git at [Download git](https://gitforwindows.org/) Open a new terminal in VS Code and type in **$ ssh accountName@ieng6.ucsd.edu**, replace "accountName" with your acount that starts with "cse15l."
-Type in "yes" to any question that potentially pops up.
+The next step is to install git at [Download git](https://gitforwindows.org/) Open a new terminal in VS Code and type in **$ ssh accountName@ieng6.ucsd.edu**, replace "accountName" with your acount that starts with "cse15l."
+Type in "yes" is the question "Are you sure you want to continue connecting" pops up.
 Finally, enter the password you created for your sccount to complete login.

 Your terminal should look similar to the picture below after logged in.